September - October 2019

 Mobile stage lights

-TURBO's crosswalk will feature brand-new modular curb extensions, with large artistic "lightbulbs" and projected lights to enhance the safety and visibility of the crosswalk.
+TURBO's crosswalk featured brand-new modular curb extensions, with large artistic "lightbulbs" and projected lights to enhance the safety and visibility of the crosswalk.
 Leading into the crosswalk will be an abstract mural on the plaza space next to Diskin.
 Using cornstarch, water, and food coloring, TURBO volunteers will be installing the mural to add an artistic flair to the reception guests' experience while showing the power that mural's can have towards creative placemaking.